 How do I contact the Secretariat of the Poseidon Principles Association?

-The maritime sector has provided efficient economic services that have played a key role in enabling the growth of global trade and global economic development.
+The maritime industry has provided efficient economic services that have played a key role in enabling the growth of global trade and global economic development.
 However, this has not been without some adverse consequences unique to the maritime sector.
-The continued success of the maritime sector is intrinsically linked to the well-being and prosperity of society.
+The continued success of the maritime industry is intrinsically linked to the well-being and prosperity of society.
 Therefore, all industry participants must play a role in addressing adverse consequences.

 The Poseidon Principles were developed in recognition financial institutions’ role in promoting responsible environmental stewardship throughout the maritime value chain.
 They are an initiative unique to ship finance and bridge climate change commitments set out by the International Maritime Organization (IMO) as well as the expanding environmental expectations of financial institutions.